vincentbernat/network-lab/lab-vxlan/README.md

 you will use (or have a registry to update them).
 No amplification factor.
 No way to increase the size of a table above some limit.
 No multicast/broadcast.

+## Unicast and route short circuit

+This is an optimization to avoid classic L3 routing when we can directly L2 switch.
+The VTEP will not forward the frame to the router when it knows how to switch it directly to the destination.

+In the lab, the router doesn't exist at all, but the host an ND entry for it to ensure it sends the appropriate frame to the network (the router should exist when the VTEP doesn't know the destination, this is just a simplification).

+The VTEP notices the MAC address is associated to a router in the FDB (it is marked "router").
+It does a lookup in the neighbor table for the original destination, notices it knows how to reach it and will uses this entry (and MAC).

+At the end, from `H1`, you can ping `H4`, despite the router being
+absent:

+    $ ping -c2 2001:db8:fe::13a
+    PING 2001:db8:fe::13(2001:db8:fe::13) 56 data bytes
+    64 bytes from 2001:db8:fe::13: icmp_seq=1 ttl=64 time=0.598 ms
+    64 bytes from 2001:db8:fe::13: icmp_seq=2 ttl=64 time=1.02 ms

+    --- 2001:db8:fe::13 ping statistics ---
+    2 packets transmitted, 2 received, 0% packet loss, time 1001ms
+    rtt min/avg/max/mdev = 0.598/0.811/1.024/0.213 ms